starfishpatkhoo/ytcp/README.md

 ### If I switch to a different scene in OBS, what happens to the video when I switch back?

-If you had set Shutdown Source When Not Visible and Refresh Browser When Scene Becomes Active to No, then when you switch away, the YouTube video will pause and no audio will be heard.
-When you switch back, the video will continue playing where you left off.
+If you had set Shutdown Source When Not Visible and Refresh Browser When Scene Becomes Active to No, then when you switch away, the YouTube video will continue to play in the background but no audio will be heard.
 If you set either one to Yes, then the Player will reload/refresh and you will have to click on Load Player in the Player and click on Play in the Controller again.
+If you want to pause the Video when you switch to a different scene, use the Controller to pause and resume before and after you switch scenes.

+### What browsers are supported?

+At the moment, Chrome, Edge and Firefox.
+Safari and IE are not, but if there is enough requests for it, I will add it.

 ### Can I open the Player and Controller on two different computers/devices, like my PC and my smartphone?